 For the subordinate CA certificate that HiPKI RCA issues to HiPKI EV TLS CA, this extension is required and marked as non-critical.
-This extension contains serverAuth and clientAuth bits; however, both the id-kp-serverAuth and id-kp-emailProtection KeyPurposeIds must not be contained in this extrnsion at the same time.
+This extension contains serverAuth and clientAuth bits; besides, the values id-kp-emailProtection, id-kp-codeSigning, id-kp-timeStamping, and anyExtendedKeyUsage must not be present.